kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 > Please notice: The name of Application in template file will be replaced by the addon name in `metadata.yaml`.
 The addon application will always have a unified name in the format of `addon-<addon_name>`.

-If you don't want to write all cue things in one `template.cue` (which will cause this file is very huge), you can choose to split some of them to several separated files under `/resources` dir, later section will tell you all the details.
+Although you can define the entire content of the application in the template file, but this may cause the template file to become very large, so you can choose to split a part of some content into the `resources` directory, latter section will introduce the all details.

 ##### Auxiliary resources

-You also can define some auxiliary resources in `template.cue` in`outputs` CUE block.
+You also can define some auxiliary resources that only to applied to control-plane in `outputs` CUE block of `template.cue` file.
 These resources will applied to control-plane directly.
 For example:

 ```cue
 package main